alfi-teachs/enterprise-devops-platform/README.md

 If everything is mounted correctly, you should see your three Minikube nodes.

 ### step 4
-now we add this in pipe line
+now we add it in jenkinsfile

 ```bash
 stage('Deploy to Kubernetes') {
     steps {